Scope of application

 ● e) any systematic or significant problems that occur frequently and cause disputes between Consumers and Professionals, possibly accompanied by recommendations on how to avoid or resolve similar problems in the future;

-● f) where relevant, the assessment of the effectiveness of cooperation within networks of ADR entities facilitating the resolution of cross-border disputes;
+● f) where relevant, the evaluation of the effectiveness of cooperation within networks of ADR entities that facilitate the resolution of cross-border disputes;

 ● g) if foreseen at the time of registration, the training provided by the ADR Body to its mediators, with complete indication of the courses taken in the two-year period;